Exclusive - Syria peace talks face delay as big powers split

 "A date has not been officially set because no one wants it to be officially postponed," a Western diplomat said.
 "But it has been clear all along the aim was Nov 23.
 It looks now that it will be de facto postponed."

-(Additional reporting by Stephanie Nebehay in Geneva, Lesley Wroughton in Washington, Lou Charbonneau in New York and Renee Maltezou in Athens; Editing by Giles Elgood)
+(Additional reporting by Stephanie Nebehay in Geneva and Lesley Wroughton in Washington; Editing by Giles Elgood)